missionpinball/mpf-docs/hardware/voltages_and_power/voltages_and_power.rst

 Common power supplies for 48V:

-* Meanwell SP320-48 - Used by Stern Spike
+* Meanwell SP320-48 - Used by Stern Spike (not recommended because it is a bit too weak)
+* Meanwell RSP500-48 - Used by Stern Spike 1 (starting from Ghostbusters) and
+  Spike 2
+* Meanwell SE-600-48 - Used by Spooky

 Common power supplies for 70V - 80V (not recommended for new designs):